bixash/bca-project-guide/README.md

 # BCA Academic Project Guidelines Repository

 This repository consists of the guidelines for the academic projects of the BCA course.

-## Guidelines

-For all BCA project syllabus, [click here.](https://www.pascalcollege.edu.np/syllabus) Before writing document make sure, you know how to use that documentation tool:
+For all BCA project syllabus, [click here.](https://www.pascalcollege.edu.np/syllabus) Before writing document learn to do following things:
 - to do `section breaks` as report requires seperate `page numbering` style for `Certificates` and `Chapters`.
 - to set `heading styles` for Heading 1-5 and generate `table of contents` based on headings
 - to auto generate `list of figures and tables` after adding `captions`
 - to add `citations` and generate `references`

+## Guidelines

 ### Project Proposal